 - November 25th, Santa Catalina (Saint Catherine, Patron Day)

-- August 19th, Incorporación de Málaga a la Corona de Castilla (Reconquest of Malaga), which, in 2018, is going to be celebrated on August 20.
+- August 19th, Incorporación de Málaga a la Corona de Castilla (Reconquest of Malaga).

 - September 8th, Virgen de la Victoria.
 On this day, the Diocese of Malaga celebrates the birth of the Virgin Mary with many naval events.
 The last Sunday of August, the image of the Virgin is carried from the Sanctuary of Mary of Victory to the Cathedral of Malaga.
 On September 8, a procession retakes the Virgin to the Sanctuary.
 In 2019, it is going to be celebrated on September 9th.